[pardot-form id="45" title="STM Email Form"]

 Step Five – Spread the Word

-In advance of your event, you need to spread the word.
+In advance of your event, you need to spread the word and build some excitement.
 Tease the great performers people can expect to see and add in a personal touch.
 Some options for marketing include:

 – Posting on social media